dariopedroniDEV/PartOfDayTTS/README.md

 I have implemented the pyttsx3 library to enable cross-platform TTS usage for the visually impaired.

 The advantage of pyttsx3 is that it natively supports Windows, macOS and Linux.
 It also works completely offline.
+Note: As of right now, the code and file structure is messy.
+It is not ready for use.

 **Work In Progress:**
 - Multi language TTS and text support (For loop completed for language selection.
 Moving on to string localization) + Ty Mazter for your help!